-That is the quintessential challenge of the 21st century and lies at the heart of Furman’s Department of Earth and Environmental Sciences.
+That is the quintessential challenge of the 21st century and lies at the heart of Furman’s Department of Earth, Environmental, and Sustainability Sciences.
 Our department takes a holistic, systems-based approach to seek solutions to this challenge and examines the full range of geological, environmental, and sustainability issues.

 We offer degrees in Earth and Environmental Sciences, as well as one of the nation’s first Sustainability Science degrees at a liberal arts institution.
 Our courses and undergraduate research programs are engaging, interdisciplinary, and include field-based experiences.
 We’ll provide you with the theoretical and practical knowledge to understand the basis of the Earth’s environmental and geological processes and their inextricable link to today’s social challenges.

 The faculty and staff in the Department of Earth, Environmental, and Sustainability Sciences stand with Black, Indigenous, and People of Color against systemic racism and social injustice.
 We condemn any form of racism and inequity, including unintentional or unconscious, within the academic and social structure of our department and our institution.

 We would like to explicitly and publicly affirm that we are striving to become an anti-racist academic department.
 To further this resolve, we are actively reviewing and making changes to our curricula and pedagogical practices, as well as the general culture of our department in an effort to be anti-racist, just, equitable, and accessible.
 Read the complete diversity statement here!

 While you are here, please read the diversity statement from Furman’s STEM departments.